 The purpose of joint working environment committees is to ensure coordination of the individual enterprises' safety and environment work and to give all employees a genuine opportunity of taking part in and influencing the safety and environment work at their own workplace, regardless of their employment relationship.
-Reference is made to Section 7-2 of the Working Environment Act and Section 9 of the accompanying Regulations relating to safety delegates and working environment committees (in Norwegian only) with regard to the duties of the joint working environment committee.
+Reference is made to Section 7-2 of the Working Environment Act and provisions on safety delegates in Regulations 6 December 2011 relating to organisation, management and participation (in Norwegian only).
+These regulations also apply directly to the petroleum activities, with the specifications and limitations given in the regulations.